-- 1. Go to the page for the component, and select the components that you want to remove from a label.
+- Go to the page for the component, and select the components that you want to remove from a label.
 For example, to remove devices from a label: - a.
-On the left navigation pane, click Devices, then click Device Inventory, to display the Device Inventory page, and to view the devices to which a label is applied. - b.
+On the left navigation pane, click Devices to display the Device Inventory page to view the devices to which a label is applied. - b.
 Select the devices that you want to remove from the label. - Select Choose Action > Remove Labels to display the Remove Labels window, then select the labels, and click Remove Labels.